Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 * a model that classifies digits:

   the current model is trained on [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-  In order for the program to work on printed sudoku, the model has to be trained on dataset called [Chars74K dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/)
+  In order for the program to work correctly on printed sudoku, the model has to be trained on dataset called [Chars74K dataset] (http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/)

 ## Contributing